 Choosing the perfect party crafts for teens is no simple task!
 You want something that is fun, chic, and exciting.
 At the same time it needs to work in a group setting.
 Here, I’ve shared some of my favorite party crafts for teens from a variety of different bloggers.
+Birthday party crafts for tweens are similar so check those out too, but if you want more crafts for tweens you’ll find them here!
+Disclosure: this post contains affiliate ads.

 I’ve made sure to choose a mix of crafts from various categories, so that you have something for everyone.
 I chose them for a mix of cool factor, budget friendliness, and how quick they are to put together within the framework of a party schedule.